-This slot lets you insert an SDTM/SDHCTM/SDXCTM memory card, miniSDTM/microSDTM Card and MultiMediaCardTM.
+SC Smart Card slot This slot allows you to install a Smart Card device.
+Some models are equipped with a Smart Card slot. wiggs Memory media slot This slot lets you insert a micro SDTM/SDHCTM/ SDXCTM memory card.
 Refer to the Memory media section for more information.